Jeffrey Lundgren: Execution

 The Ohio Supreme Court set October 24, 2006, as Lundgren's execution date, and according to the state attorney general's office, as of August 2006, he had exhausted his appeals.

 On October 17, 2006, Judge Gregory L. Frost issued an order temporarily delaying Lundgren's execution.
 Lundgren attempted to join a lawsuit with five other Ohio death row inmates challenging the state's death penalty law, claiming that due to his obesity, the lethal injection would be particularly painful and amount to cruel and unusual punishment.
 State Attorney General Jim Petro appealed to the United States Court of Appeals for the Sixth Circuit in Cincinnati.
 The 6th Circuit Court of Appeals issued an order allowing the execution to go forward.
 The U.S. Supreme Court refused a last-minute request to stop his execution, and Governor Bob Taft also denied clemency.

 On October 24, 2006, Jeffrey Lundgren was executed at the Southern Ohio Correctional Facility in Lucasville.
+His last meal consisted of turkey, potatoes and gravy, a salad, and pumpkin pie.
+Since he was executed in the morning, he was also offered a cup of coffee, two cups of juice and two cups of milk, Rice Krispies, three pancakes, and three servings of syrup.
+Jeffrey declined the coffee and the syrup.
+To the near end, he had believed he could win a stay of execution.
+He was so convinced he would win a stay that he spent most of the morning napping.
+When he realized that he would indeed be executed, he started crying as he talked to his wife.
+Jeffrey's last words were "For my last words I'd like to profess my love for God, my family, my children and my beloved Kathy (Lundgren had married Kathryn Johnson after his conviction). ...
+I am because you are."

-Nobody claimed his body, so he was buried in the prison cemetery.
+Nobody claimed Lundgren's body, so he was buried in the prison cemetery.